 Concessions for our surroundings, about how we perceive other people, in our communication with others, and also in upcoming problems.

-Our life and business success is determined by how effectively we care, how we learn to show our humanity towards others and concede to others their own humanity.
+Our life and business success is determined by how effectively we care and how we learn to show our humanity towards others and concede to others their own humanity.

-Concessions are the first step for a better understanding of other people.
+Concessions are the first step to a better understanding of other people.

 That sounds absurd – making concessions!
 Are we the Salvation Army?
 Are other people saints?

 Concessions here have nothing to do with seeing others as perfect or without faults.
 Concessions towards other people mean seeing them in the best light and with the best premature praise.